MetahCoder/MetahCoder/README.md

 • 📱 I’m currently working on the iOS application of the https://degreen.kz food delivery service

+• 🤖 I’m also currently exploring AI development at the Stanford-PCS course.

 • 📫 How to reach me: metahdev@gmail.com